-Part of the 5 mile Ashland Rails to Trails System (ARTS), the 4-mile, paved Waterfront Trail is built on an old railroad bed that follows the shoreline of Lake Superior and traverses all stages of forest succession.
+Part of the 11.5mile Ashland Rails to Trails System (ARTS), is the Waterfront Trail built on an old railroad bed that follows the shoreline of Lake Superior for almost 5 miles and traverses all stages of forest succession.
 Breeding species include American Redstarts, Yellow Warblers, Baltimore Orioles, Gray Catbirds, Warbling Vireos, Cedar Waxwings, and much more.
 During migration, these shoreline woodlands provide important habitat for migrating landbirds.
 Retention ponds along the route feature Sora and Virginia Rails, shorebirds, sparrows, blackbirds, and other migrants.

 The Historic Soo Line Ore dock stretches out into Lake Superior 1700’ and was acquired by the City in June of 2014.
 The Public gained access to the first 800’ in August of that same year. eBird reports that 83 species have been already reported at the park.
 The majority are shorebirds (plovers and sandpipers), gulls, snowy owls, falcons, and various waterfowl in the water and air.
 Warblers, sparrows, finches, and other songbirds have been seen on the mainland where small woods occur.

 D. Document that current municipal planning seeks to provide additional bird habitat.

 The City owns over 30 acres of land within the “Bay City Creek” overlay district (lands within three hundred (300) feet of the ordinary high water mark of Bay City Creek), which runs from rural areas south of Ashland, through the city, and into the Chequamegon Bay of Lake Superior.
 The creek and its associated ravine form an oasis for birdlife and a major wildlife corridor within city limits, hosting black bears, bobcats, many migrant songbirds, and breeding birds such as Ruffed Grouse, Veery, Great Horned Owls, N. Cardinals, and various warblers.